deepakrajput1103/textToimage_convertor/README.md

    RAZORPAY_KEY_ID=<your-razorpay-key-id>
    RAZORPAY_KEY_SECRET=<your-razorpay-key-secret>
 3. **Set Up the Frontend**:
+      bash
-   cd ../frontend
+   `cd ../frontend
-   npm install
+   npm install `
  **Create a .env file in the frontend directory and add the following**:
    VITE_BACKEND_URL=http://localhost:4000
    VITE_RAZORPAY_KEY_ID=<your-razorpay-key-id>
 4. **Run the Application**:
    Start the backend server:
    bash
-    cd backend
+    `cd backend
-    npm start
+    npm start`

     Start the frontend server:
    bash
-    cd frontend
+    `cd frontend
-    npm run dev
+    npm run dev`

    **Usage**
    1. Sign Up or Log In to your account.

    2. Purchase Credits through Razorpay to use the image generation feature.

    3. Enter a text prompt and generate creative images.

    4. Download or share your generated images.